 The conclusion was fairly simple, we must get Insulin low, find a way to spike Adrenaline & HGH while inhibiting Cortisol & Alpha 2 Receptors.
 At the same time we need to increase blood circulation and finally, if we did all of that correctly we would have achieved superior breaking of fat tissue (lipolysis).
 Then we simply have to burn the fat via aerobic style training that will help us oxidize those freely floating fatty acids we worked so hard to get.
 More is better and less equals either water loss or fatigue, but not so much as actual fat loss.
 If not followed, where we do lose fat, is only where the same hormonal conditions are maximized, which is almost never around the stomach, love handles or chest.

-Of course this is a partial picture, we also have other hormones (for example testosterone and estrogen), as well as a better definition to aerobic and anaerobic training by understand muscle fibre type and it relative use or misuse of oxygen.
+Of course this is a partial picture, we also have other hormones (for example testosterone and estrogen), as well as a better definition to aerobic and anaerobic training by understand muscle fiber type and it relative use or misuse of oxygen.
 But on the surface, that creates a blue print for success with fat loss, where previous working practices were misleading, to say the least.
 You can see some remarkable intermittent fasting success stories in our results page.

 For quite a while, using high intensity interval training was known for better fat loss, especially when done fasted (i.e. intermittent fasting).
 To this day, people attribute it to an increase in metabolic rate, since metabolism is the sum of all reactions, we decided to look more carefully what these type of workouts achieves so we can filter out the best while ignoring the noise (calorie and metabolism arguments being the noise).
 What we found was interesting!